I want to share a story with you. A special one.

-Pin this image to bookmark this post so you can easily revisit this touching story.
+Pin this image to bookmark + easily revisit this touching story.

-Next year, when Cerebral Palsy Awareness Day rolls around again, I hope that you will remember sharing in Caleb’s story and wear a green shirt to show support along with us.
+Next year, when Cerebral Palsy Awareness Day rolls around again, I hope you’ll remember sharing in Caleb’s story and wear a green shirt to show support along with us.